kdJava/algoBlog/README.md

 ######	METHOD 2: By reversing the list
 *This method takes O(n) time and O(1) extra space.*

-1) Get the middle of the linked list.
+- Get the middle of the linked list.
-2) Reverse the second half of the linked list.
+- Reverse the second half of the linked list.
-3) Check if the first half and second half are identical.
+- Check if the first half and second half are identical.
-4) Construct the original linked list by reversing the second half again and attaching it back to the first half.
+- Construct the original linked list by reversing the second half again and attaching it back to the first half.

 **To divide the list in two halves**

 *When number of nodes are even, the first and second half contain exactly half nodes.*
 *The challenging thing in this method is to handle the case when number of nodes are odd.*
 *We don’t want the middle node as part of any of the lists as we are going to compare them for equality.*
 *For odd case, we use a separate variable ‘midnode’.*

 ######	METHOD 3: Using Recursion
-Use two pointers left and right.
-Move right and left using recursion and check for following in each recursive call.
+*Use two pointers left and right.
+Move right and left using recursion and check for following in each recursive call.*
-1) Sub-list is palindrome.
+	- Sub-list is palindrome.
-2) Value at current left and right are matching.
+	- Value at current left and right are matching.

-+*If both above conditions are true then return true.*
++ *If both the above conditions are true then return true.*
-+*The idea is to use function call stack as container.*
++ *The idea is to use function call stack as container.*
-+*Recursively traverse till the end of list.*
++ *Recursively traverse till the end of list.*
-+*When we return from last NULL, we will be at last node.*
++ *When we return from last NULL, we will be at last node.*
-+*The last node to be compared with first node of list.*
++ *The last node to be compared with first node of list.*
--*In order to access first node of list, we need list head to be available in the last call of recursion.*
++ *In order to access first node of list, we need list head to be available in the last call of recursion.*
--*Hence we pass head also to the recursive function.
++ *Hence we pass head also to the recursive function.
 If they both match we need to compare (2, n-2) nodes.*
--*Again when recursion falls back to (n-2)nd node, we need reference to 2nd node from head.*
++ *Again when recursion falls back to (n-2)nd node, we need reference to 2nd node from head.*
--*We advance the head pointer in previous call, to refer to next node in the list.*
++ *We advance the head pointer in previous call, to refer to next node in the list.*

 `However, the trick in identifying double pointer.
 Passing single pointer is as good as pass-by-value, and we will pass the same pointer again and again.
 We need to pass the address of head pointer for reflecting the changes in parent recursive calls.`